nsm4421/SNS/README.md

 create table if not exists public.topic_comments (
     id uuid primary key default gen_random_uuid(),
     topic_id uuid not null,
-    created_by uuid not null default auth.uid() references auth.users(id) on delete cascade, content text not null,
+    created_by uuid not null default auth.uid() references public.users(id) on delete cascade, content text not null,
     created_at timestamptz default now() not null,
     updated_at timestamptz default now() not null